AdobeDocs/journey-optimizer.nl-NL/help/using/configuration/dmarc-record-update.md

 >
 >Als Gmail en Yahoo niet aan deze nieuwe eis voldoen, zullen e-mails naar de map spam landen of geblokkeerd raken.

 Daarom raadt de Adobe u ten zeerste aan ervoor te zorgen dat u een DMARC-record hebt ingesteld voor alle subdomeinen die u hebt gedelegeerd aan Adobe in [!DNL Journey Optimizer].
-Voer een van de volgende twee opties uit:

-* Stel DMARC in op uw subdomeinen of op het bovenliggende domein van uw subdomeinen. **in uw hostingoplossing**.
-Je kunt het nu doen.

-* DMARC instellen op uw gedelegeerde subdomeinen **de volgende functie gebruiken in het dialoogvenster [!DNL Journey Optimizer] beheer-interface** - zonder extra werk voor uw hostingoplossing.
-Deze functie is beschikbaar op 30 januari 2024.
+Voer de onderstaande stappen uit die op je kwestie van toepassing zijn:

+<!--
+* Set up DMARC on your subdomains, or on the parent domain of your subdomains, **in your hosting solution**.
+You can do it as of now.

+* Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+This feature will be available on January 30, 2024.

     >[!CAUTION]
     >
+    >If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, it will also require some entry into your hosting solution.
+Make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January 30, 2024). (and be ready on February 1st, 2024)

+    More details on the [!DNL Journey Optimizer] DMARC upcoming feature will come soon.
+-->

+* Als u [volledig gedelegeerd](delegate-subdomain.md#full-subdomain-delegation) Voer een van de volgende twee opties uit om de subdomeinen die u verzendt naar de Adobe te verzenden:

+   * DMARC instellen voor het bovenliggende domein van de gedelegeerde subdomeinen **in uw hostingoplossing**.

+   * DMARC instellen op uw gedelegeerde subdomeinen **de volgende functie gebruiken in het dialoogvenster [!DNL Journey Optimizer] beheer-interface** - zonder extra werk voor uw hostingoplossing.

+* Als u hebt ingesteld [CNAME-delegatie](delegate-subdomain.md#cname-subdomain-delegation) Voor uw verzendende subdomeinen, volg één van beide hieronder opties:
+   * DMARC instellen op uw subdomeinen of op het bovenliggende domein van uw subdomeinen **in uw hostingoplossing**.
-  >Als u hebt ingesteld [CNAME-delegatie](delegate-subdomain.md#cname-subdomain-delegation) voor uw verzendende subdomeinen, zal het ook wat ingang in uw het ontvangen oplossing vereisen.
-Zorg ervoor dat u coördineert met uw IT-afdeling zodat deze de update kan uitvoeren zodra de [!DNL Journey Optimizer] is beschikbaar (30 januari 2024). <!--and be ready on February 1st, 2024-->
+   * DMARC instellen op uw gedelegeerde subdomeinen **de volgende functie gebruiken in het dialoogvenster [!DNL Journey Optimizer] beheer-interface**.
+Nochtans, zal het ook ingang in uw het ontvangen oplossing vereisen.
+Daarom moet u ervoor zorgen dat u uw IT-afdeling coördineert, zodat deze de update kan uitvoeren zodra de [!DNL Journey Optimizer] is beschikbaar (op 30 januari). <!--and be ready on February 1st, 2024-->

 Meer informatie over de [!DNL Journey Optimizer] De aanstaande functie DMARC zal binnenkort verschijnen.

-<!--
-* If you have [fully delegated](delegate-subdomain.md#full-subdomain-delegation) your sending subdomains to Adobe, follow either one of the two options below:

-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.

-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.

-* If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, follow either one of the two options below:
-    * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.
-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI**.
-However, it will also require entry in your hosting solution.
-Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30) - and be ready on February 1st, 2024.

--->

 >[!NOTE]
 >